Looking to travel to Europe safely and without hassle? Read on these Europe travel tips that will help you get around like a pro!

 If it’s your first time in Europe, the tendency is trying to squeeze in everything on your itinerary.
 “I want to see the Eiffel Tower in Paris, the Colosseum in Rome”.
 “Check this Instagram pic of Prague, want to go there”.
 “Oh and let’s go partying in Berlin too!”

 Don’t let FOMO win.
 Pick a reasonable itinerary for the time that you have and based on your interests and goals.
 Allow for time to relax, and wander around with no particular goal.
-The less you move around, the less hassle with changing hotels, boarding a train or flight, etc. You don’t want to be spending most of the time moving around like a headless chicken!
+The less you move around, the less hassle with changing hotels, boarding a train or flight, etc. Slow travel.
+You don’t want to be spending most of the time moving around like a headless chicken!

-To give you an idea, big cities like Paris or Rome deserve at the very least five full days, even though they can easily keep you busy for two weeks.
+To give you an idea, big european cities like Paris or Rome deserve at the very least five full days, even though they can easily keep you busy for two weeks.

 2Book your flights early